Zachral/maze_robot_esp/README.md

 #### It is desirable that the robot would:

     Optimize the path over multiple runs in the maze.
-    Be able to be started and stopped via a dashboard.
+    Be able to be restarted and monitored via an online dashboard.
     Real-time display the time for the attempt on the dashboard.